catybento/Mail-Led/README.md

 # Mail-Led

-#### A small python project that sends an email saying the Raspberry Pi LED status
+#### A small python Iot project that sends an email saying the Raspberry Pi LED status

 For this project you need:
 - Raspberry Pi 2 (Raspberry Pi OS with desktop)